Cadillac Seville: Fifth generation (1998–2004)

-A redesigned Seville was introduced in late 1997 for 1998 model year, built on GM's G platform (which GM chose to continue to refer to as the K).
-All transverse engine front-wheel drive Sevilles were built in Hamtramck, Michigan.
+The fifth and final generation Seville was introduced at the Germany Frankfurt Motor Show in September 1997 for 1998 model year, built on GM's G platform (which GM chose to continue to refer to as the K).
+All transverse engine front-wheel drive Sevilles were built at Detroit/Hamtramck Assembly in Hamtramck, Michigan.

-The wheelbase was extended to 112.2 in but the overall length was down slightly to 201 in.
+The wheelbase was extended to 112.2 in, but the overall length was down slightly to 201 in.
 The car looked similar to the fourth-generation model, and featured numerous suspension and drivability revisions.
-The Seville STS (and companion Eldorado ETC) continued as the most powerful front-wheel-drive cars on the market at 300 hp (224 kW).
+The Seville STS (and companion Eldorado ETC) continued as the most powerful front-wheel drive cars on the market at 300 hp.
 The top STS model ran 0–60 mph in 6.4 seconds and had a 14.8 second quarter-mile time.

-The fifth-generation Seville was the first Cadillac engineered in both left- and right-hand-drive form; and the first modern Cadillac to be officially marketed in several right-hand-drive markets (Hong Kong and the United Kingdom).
+The fifth-generation Seville was the first Cadillac engineered in both left- and right-hand-drive form, as well as the first modern Cadillac to be officially marketed in several right-hand-drive markets such as Hong Kong and the United Kingdom.
 Models sold in Japan were both left- and right-hand drive.
 In the past, right-hand-drive Cadillacs were manufactured from CKD kits or special conversion kits shipped for local conversion.
-An export version was produced with narrower bumpers to get under a 5-meter taxation length.
-The 1998 Seville was the first Cadillac launched with a European type approval number in Europe; the United Kingdom first, and then Germany, Belgium, France, Spain, Italy, Finland and other markets.
+There was also an export version of the fifth-generation Seville, with shorter bumpers to fit beneath a five-meter overall length taxation threshold.
+The 1998 Seville was the first Cadillac launched with a European type approval number in Europe; first in the United Kingdom, then Germany, Belgium, France, Spain, Italy, Finland and other markets.

-On the fifth-generation Seville, the steering column was a power tilt and telescoping unit with its operation was tied into the memory functions.
+On the fifth-generation Seville, the steering column was a power tilt and telescoping unit with its operation tied into the memory functions.
 The soft-close trunk lid and power antenna was no longer available.
 The car's security system was now equipped with the Passlock III, an update for the resistor-based Passlock II, which was updated from the previous generation.
-Also, updated from the previous generation was the car's the sound system.
-It added a head unit with radio, tape and CD player.
-The cellular phone option was still available, however the optional trunk-mounted CD player was replaced with a 6-disc unit.
-Between 1998 and 1999 a first-generation (non-touch screen) GPS navigation option was available.
-It was updated in 2000 with a larger touchscreen DVD-based GPS navigation unit.
+Also updated from the previous generation was the sound system, which added a head unit with radio, tape and CD player.
+The cellular phone option was still available, while the optional trunk-mounted CD player was replaced with a six-disc unit.
+Between 1998 and 1999, a first-generation (non-touch screen) GPS navigation option was available.
+It was updated in 2000 with a larger DVD-based touchscreen GPS navigation unit.

 In 1999, a one-year only (for the Seville) massage seats option was available.
 In 2000, the tire-pressure monitoring system (TPMS) became available as an option.
-In January 2002, the STS received a new MagneRide adaptive suspension system, unavailable on the SLS, becoming the first production vehicle equipped standard with such suspension technology.
+In January 2002, the STS received a new MagneRide adaptive suspension system (unavailable on the SLS), becoming the first production vehicle equipped standard with such suspension technology.

 Production of the Seville STS ended on May 16, 2003.
-Seville SLS production ended seven months later on December 4, 2003.
+Seville SLS production ended seven months later, on December 4, 2003.
 In 2004, only the Seville SLS model was available for purchase.
-The Seville model name was discontinued for 2005 and replaced with the Cadillac STS.
+The Seville model name was discontinued for 2005 and replaced by the Cadillac STS.